warp-contracts/smartweave-loot/docs/LOOT_CONTRACT_TUTORIAL.md

 Let's create a new file `simple-test.js`.

 💡 You can see the ready-made implementation of the test script in [src/tools/simple-test.js](../src/tools/simple-test.js).
-You can also see the better solution (JEST tests) in [tests/contracts.](../tests/contracts)
+You can also see a better solution (JEST tests) in [tests/contracts.](../tests/contracts)

 #### 1.Load required modules
 ```javascript